US and Philippine militaries maintain “robust” ties

 While diplomatic in tone, Harris’s expression of “concern” is a warning to Duterte should he seek to implement his rhetorical flourishes and “separate” the Philippines from the United States.
 Washington would have no compunction in finding a way to remove Duterte from power if he in any way threatened vital US economic and strategic interests in its former colony and the wider region.

 Duterte has already alienated sections of the Philippine top brass.
 Last month, former Philippine President Fidel Ramos, one of Duterte’s key backers, resigned as special envoy to China in protest against Duterte’s undermining of military relations with the US.
-While supportive of closer economic ties with China, Ramos, a former head of the Philippine military, had been scathing of Duterte in the Manila Bulletin, exclaiming: “Are we throwing away decades of military partnership, tactical proficiency, compatible weaponry, predictable logistics and solder-to-soldier camaraderie, just like that?”
+While supportive of closer economic ties with China, Ramos, a former head of the Philippine military, had been scathing of Duterte in the Manila Bulletin, exclaiming: “Are we throwing away decades of military partnership, tactical proficiency, compatible weaponry, predictable logistics and soldier-to-soldier camaraderie, just like that?”

 Ramos’s comments are a not-so-veiled threat that powerful sections of the Philippine military and political establishment will join arms with Washington against Duterte if the president seriously damages military relations between the two countries.